HOME

 Beekman's Banking House itself might have seemed shabby, with worn plank floors, a wall littered with maps and broadsides, a counter which had been carved with jackknives by countless impatient customers over the previous quarter of a century.

 Cornelius C. Beekman spent sixty years as a small-town banker.
 His home and his business were conducted with great modesty, and even austerity.
 He never held a major political office, never wrote an article, never attended a university.
 Yet in 1950, the Portland Oregonian named him one of the state's one hundred most influential citizens of the past century.
 His bank was the second established in the Oregon Territory.
 [Portland's Ladd & Tilton wasn't founded till 1859.]
-At his death he was regarded as southern Oregon's most knowledgeable local historian.
+At his death he was regarded as Southern Oregon's most knowledgeable local historian.
 He was a long-time regent of the University of Oregon, and a chair in Pacific Northwest history at the University, endowed by his daughter Carrie, remembers his interest in history.

 This is the story, then, of a wealthy and influential but very modest man who gave every indication of being satisfied with the modestness of his life.
 He could point with pride to his accomplishments in the business world, in local politics, in church and community affairs--but he rarely did so.